prasadb488/sqlmate/README.md

 ### `POST /generate`

-Generates, executes, and explains a SQL query from natural language.
+Accepts a natural language question and returns a generated SQL query with explanation and performance analysis.

 ```json
 {